lbl-srg/obc/specification/source/useCases.rst

                                 and loads it into the sequence
                                 editor.
    ---------------------------  ---------------------------------------------------
-   11                           The user edits the sequence by deleting and/or moving atomic
+   11                           The user edits the sequence by deleting and/or moving elementary
                                 and composite blocks and/or adding control
                                 blocks from the elementary CDL-block library
    ---------------------------  ---------------------------------------------------